Welcome to the Rehabilitation Center at Mt. Ascutney Hospital

 For more than 25 years, Mt.
 Ascutney Hospital and Health Center has been widely recognized and respected for its comprehensive and compassionate rehabilitative care.
-Our inpatient and outpatient Rehabilitation and Physical Medicine Programs are the first choice of hospitals and health care providers throughout Vermont and central New Hampshire for their patients who need intensive or ongoing rehabilitation care.
+Our inpatient and outpatient Rehabilitation and Physical Medicine Programs are the first choice of hospitals and health care providers throughout Vermont and central New Hampshire for their patients who need intensive or ongoing rehabilitation services.

 Your rehabilitation and recovery will require hard work, persistence and patience.At Mt.
 Ascutney Hospital, we’re committed to helping you reach your highest level of recovery.
-We offer the latest technologies and services to meet your needs and your own personalized team of skilled specialists from diverse disciplines to support and encourage you at every stage along the way.
+Your own personalized team of skilled specialists from diverse disciplines will be on hand to support and encourage you at every stage along the way.

 Mt.
-Ascutney Hospital’s Rehabilitation and Physical Medicine Programs
+Ascutney Hospital’s Rehabilitation and Physical Medicine Programs Offer

-Complementary and Alternative Medicine options.
+Complementary and Alternative Medicine options

-Addressing all aspects of recovery including emotional and social support, family involvement and education.
+Addressing all aspects of recovery including emotional and social support, family involvement and education

-Treatment for the full range of conditions including stroke and cardiopulmonary disease to recovery from significant neurological or orthopaedic illness or injury
+Treatment for the full range of conditions ranging from stroke and cardiopulmonary disease to recovery from significant neurological or orthopaedic illness or injury

 “To improve the lives of those we serve by using an interdisciplinary team approach to help every patient achieve the highest possible level of functional independence and quality of life.”